eyang9001/Artificial-Intelligence-Implementations/README.md

 # MSAI Projects and Assignments
-This is a compilation of the projects and implementations of models I have developed as a part of the MSAI program
+This is a compilation of the projects and implementations of models I have developed as a part of the MSAI program at Northwestern University

 ## 1. Knowledge Base
 ###### This was an assignment in the class MSAI 348 'Intro to AI' taught by Professor Jason (Willie) Wilson